 Applying a basic two-part epoxy resin coating to your warehouse floor will make it easier to clean and substantially more resistant to forklifts, light-duty chemicals, fuel and lubricants.
 These coatings are now water-based (solvent free) making them safer to apply and non-tainting without compromising drying times and long-term durability.
 Products include Pumacoat WD and Resuseal WB

 Line markings in warehouses can be extremely useful in warehouses to demark racking zones, pedestrian routes, AVG routes, safe zones, forklift only entrances, hazard warnings etc. Again, the term 'paint' might be used to describe resin coatings and high-build coatings.
 Our line-marking 'paints' are high build coatings with excellent durability and abrasion resistance.
-Resuline can be used in conjunction with Resuseal WB or Resucoat HB to create coloured zones and routeways on warehouse floors.
+Resucoat LM (formerly called Resuline) can be used in conjunction with Resuseal WB or Resucoat HB to create coloured zones and routeways on warehouse floors.
 Standard colours include white and poppy red as well as those shown on colour chart.
 It requires just a single coat application, is low-odour, dries quickly and is chemically resistant.
 It dries with a smooth gloss finish but glass beads or clear aggregate can be added as a surface dressing if required.
+For low odour non-solvent ultra fast drying industrial linemarking paint use Elladur LM which allows line marking jobs to be carried out in very short timescales.

 The slip-resistance of all products listed above can be increased by incorporating an aggregate.
 There are different types of aggregate, different grades and different ways of incorporating it.
 Different types of aggregate have different material characteristics such as appearance and compressive strength.
 The compressive strength requirements for the aggregate will be determined by the type, frequency and weight of traffic over the surface being coated - the heavier the traffic the greater compressive strength required.
 Most aggregates come in a fine or coarse grade, which is generally a description of particle size, with coarser grades giving greater slip-resistance.
 In general, the more frequently a surface might be wet (from spillages, cleaning, weather etc.) the greater the slip-resistance required.
 However, the coarser grade aggregates make the floor harder to clean, especially the more densely they are laid, so it is important to strike a balance.
 When incorporating an aggregate, it might be broadcast over the topcoat whilst it is still wet, back-rolled, incorporated at mixing stage, or encapsulated in between coats.
 The best method will depend upon the specific floor coating product, weight/type/frequency of traffic, and slip-resistance requirements.
 We can help advise you of the most suitable aggregate for your project and the best method of application.

 Most warehouse floors will be made-up of several concrete slabs with narrow gaps in between.
 The gaps facilitate movement, both expansion and contraction of the slabs relative to one-another, but are often just referred to as expansion joints.
 When painting, coating or screeding a warehouse floor, it is important not to paint over these joints.
 If you do, then you are likely to see cracking appear in the floor finish along the path of the joint caused by ongoing movement.
-It is best to protect the floor joint with a board during application of the new floor finish then apply a colour-match resin joint sealant such as Resujoint P or Pumexpand P; similarly Resujoint V and Pumexpand V are available for vertical joints.
+It is best to protect the floor joint with a board during application of the new floor finish then apply a colour-match resin joint sealant such as Epoflex VJ (formerly called Resujoint P and Resujoint V) similarly Pumexpand P and Pumexpand V are available for vertical joints.
 Where the edges of the concrete floor slabs have been damaged, which can lead to a trip hazard and/or cause damage forklift trucks, an arriss repair material such as Pumaintain Joint Repair can be used.

 For general warehousing purposes you shouldn't need a floor finish above and beyond a high build epoxy resin coating.
 However, we also supply a wide range of specialist coatings, flowable resin flooring and resin floor screeds.
 For resistance to certain chemicals and/or high temperatures a polyurethane coating might be more appropriate.
 For certain chemicals in high concentrations a flowable resin or screed might be the best solution.
 Similarly, for floors experiencing impacts or gouging a screed could be the best option.
 We also supply coatings for outdoor areas, goods yards and service yards, which might be of interest - see the image links below or call us on 01925852225 to discuss your requirements.